CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 so for now `"videoNumber"` is optional.
 Feel free to propose how video numbers could be used.

+> **NOTE**: This is an open question to The Coding Train team.
+If you could give us insight to whether this video number is needed in general or just for some cases, that would be greatly appreaciated.

+#### Video IDs

+Similar to the current site setup, this property makes reference to video ID found at the end of a YouTube video link.
+Only the ID is the value expected here, not the whole URL.

 #### Languages and topics

 The actual values for these haven't been decided, so we are open for you to suggest the set of possible values to have as options.
 There's no limit on how many languages and topics can be specified on each video, but often one or two should be appropriate.